From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 Problem 1: Identity Crisis (Felt Guilty Not “Doing Real Work”)

-The Resistance: Week 5, Malik to himself: “I’m sitting in strategic planning meetings while my team is actually working.
+The Resistance: In Week 5, Malik said to himself, “I’m sitting in strategic planning meetings while my team is actually working.
 I feel like I’m avoiding real work.
 Shouldn’t I be building software?”

-The Guilt: Deep-rooted belief that “real work” means hands-on delivery.
-Everything else feels like luxury or procrastination.
+The Guilt: He had a deep belief that “real work” meant hands-on delivery.
+Everything else felt like a luxury or procrastination.

 The Reality Check: